agocorona/tryhplay/README.md

        > heroku config:set PATH=/app/ghc/bin:/app/.cabal/bin:/app/bin:/app/node_modules/.bin:node_modules/.bin:/app/bin:/app/node_modules/.bin:/usr/local/bin:/usr/bin:/bin --app tryplayg

-add
+add:

          --app yourinstance

 to all heroku commands if you are not in the folder where the instance was created.

-Alternatively, after installing anvil, you can build and release everithing from scratch:
+Alternatively, after installing anvil, you can build and release everithing from scratch.To do so in the tryhplay folder perform:

        > heroku build -r -b https://github.com/agocorona/heroku-buildpack-haste.git